gvwilson/sensibleadventures/shapers/story.md

     -   The smoke makes people weak
     -   People run away
     -   Dockety begins flashing a message on its screen saying it can help
+        -   "They must not get the Emergency Reset Unit"
     -   Maddy and Gumption struggle over to Dockety and untie it
         -   Maddy to Gumption: "Trust me."
     -   Dockety gets the windmill going to blow away the smoke and save the villagers
     -   Dockety in front of Crusher: starts flashing heart on its screen
         -   Crusher hesitates
-    -   Tasercase manipulates its control and Crusher smashes Dockety out of the way
+        -   Lasercase makes Crusher smashes Dockety out of the way
+    -   Maddy points the ERU at Lasercase
+        -   It doesn't work!
+        -   Lasercase gloats
-    -   Maddy and Gumption try to get the windmill upright
+        -   Advances on Maddy to take the ERU
-        -   It's heavy and awkward but somehow they manage
-        -   Not really needed: with the smoke gone, the villagers rally and start defending themselves
+        -   She throws it to Gumption
+        -   Lasercase's laser cuts off his hand
-    -   Power it down and run over to Dockety
+        -   Lasercase takes it and retreats
     -   Zeke comes over with his ax to finish Dockety off
         -   Maddy defends it: "Didn't you see?
 It was helping!"
         -   Zeke stops, uncertain
         -   Bluster pulls the ax from his hands: "If you won't, I will!"